-homeopathy, can physically bind its substantial, molecular, complementary strand.
+manner of homeopathy, can physically bind its substantial, molecular,

-there.
-The ramifications of this phenomenon deeply effects ours understanding
+of this phenomenon deeply effects ours understanding of physics, medicine,

-rather than enjoying amorphous chaos.
-It prefers to be organized, to behave like
+amorphous chaos.
+It prefers to be organized, to behave like a crystal.

 or viral DNA, as a seed from which to organize a pattern.